 - The defense of the portfolio will be part of the oral examination, which must not exceed two hours in total length.
-All members of the committee should be present for the duration of the examination.
-One committee member may participate via skype or a similar program if the Graduate School's requirements (as detailed in the Graduate Coordinator's Handbook) are met.
+All committee members should be present for the duration of the examination.
+The student and committee chair must appear in person, but other committee members can participate via teleconference or video conference if the Graduate School's requirements (as detailed in the Graduate Coordinator's Handbook) are met.
+If the major professor is unable to attend the defense in person, they can designate a substitute chair who is a current member of the committee.
+Under extenuating circumstances with approval by the department and graduate coordinator, a defense can be held completely remotely.
 The committee may enquire about anything contained in the portfolio.
 Students should expect to answer questions about their reading lists and historiographical essays, as well as seminar paper(s), syllabi, and other materials. - The major professor, in consultation with committee members, is responsible for leading the examination and ensuring that each committee member has equal time for asking questions. - The oral exam is a stand-alone part of the comprehensive examination process.
-Students whose portfolios have been approved may fail all or parts of the oral exam. - If a student fails one field of the oral exam, he or she may petition the graduate studies committee to retake only that field, but only after thirty days have elapsed. - If a student fails two or more fields of the oral exam, he or she is considered to have failed the exam as a whole and must retake all fields.
-The student may then petition the graduate studies committee to retake the exam, but only after thirty days have elapsed. - Students who fail the oral exam a second time may not proceed to PhD candidacy and will be remanded to the MA program. - The graduate studies committee, in consultation with the portfolio committee, will review the progress of doctoral students who fail or do not complete the oral examination by the end of their third year in the graduate program.
-The assistantships of students deemed to have made inadequate progress will not be renewed, unless the graduate studies committee approves a plan with an amended timetable that will allow the student to advance to candidacy in one semester. - The results of the oral examination must be reported to the Graduate School within two weeks following the oral examination.
+Students whose portfolios have been approved may fail all or parts of the oral exam. - If a student fails one field of the oral exam, he or she may petition the graduate studies committee to retake only that field, but only after 30 days have elapsed. - If a student fails two or more fields of the oral exam, they are considered to have failed the exam as a whole and must retake all fields.
+The student may then petition the graduate studies committee to retake the exam, but only after 30 days have elapsed.

+- Students who fail the oral exam a second time may not proceed to PhD candidacy and will be remanded to the MA program. - The graduate studies committee, in consultation with the portfolio committee, will review the progress of doctoral students who fail or do not complete the oral examination by the end of their third year in the graduate program.
+The department will not renew the assistantships of students deemed to have made inadequate progress, unless the graduate studies committee approves a plan with an amended timetable that will allow the student to advance to candidacy in one semester. - The graduate coordinator will report the results of the oral examination to the Graduate School within two weeks following the oral examination.